alisharifara/pandas-tactics/README.md

 13. Boolean Indexing and Filtering columns
 14. Imputing missing values - replace them with mean
 15. crosstab
-16. Change order of DataFrame columns
+16. Change the order of DataFrame columns